Photo © 2003 R.K. Swenson

 Dagmar gets down wid the tunes in the temperate-zone forest, self-portrait 1999

 How did she make the jump to rock'n'roll?
 It seems like a long leap, but secretly, throughout her years as a classical instrumentalist, her heart was rockin' and rollin'.
-As the black sheep of her family, she knew that all the rock and roll tunes of the day that she was memorizing and singing in the closet would be severely disapproved of by her classical family.
+As the “black sheep” of her family, she knew that all the rock and roll tunes of the day that she was memorizing and singing in the closet would be severely disapproved of by her classical family.
 She didn't share her secret until years later, when she began writing, performing and recording her original material (for which she owns a multitude of copyrights) as well as performing and recording her distinctive interpretations of classic rockabilly and blues.
-The public began to demand more.
+The International Billboard Songwriting Contest awarded her an Honorable Mention, and her video music tracks garnered awards as well.

-In addition to the above, her diverse background has included work as an artist and photographer: her photos have been published all over the world (Christian Science Monitor--USA; Jetro Magazine--Japan; American Music Magazine--Sweden; in CDs and record album cover art; and more).
+Her diverse background also includes work as a freelance artist and photographer: her photos have been published all over the world, including the Christian Science Monitor (USA); Jetro Magazine (Japan); American Music Magazine (Sweden); in CDs and record album cover art; and other projects).
 She did some runway modeling on the side.
-She also became a certified television producer and director.
-Working with her team and through the in-kind services of Montgomery Community Television, Inc., she created a number of award-winning music videos that were broadcast or screened in venues as diverse as McMurdo Station in Antarctica; Count Gore De Vol's Show, Creature Feature, (where Dagmar also co-hosted a show with the Count); and Entertainment Tonight.
+She also became a certified television producer and director: working with her team and through the in-kind services of Access Montgomery (Montgomery Community Television, Inc.), she produced a series of award-winning music videos that were broadcast or screened in venues as diverse as McMurdo Station in Antarctica; Count Gore De Vol's Show, Creature Feature, (where Dagmar also co-hosted a show with the Count); and Entertainment Tonight.
 Video soundtracks are composed of all-original music by Andrea Dagmar Brown, R.K.
 Swenson, and W.C.
 Holter.

 In 1998, she returned to her beloved musical roots, joining an alternative country band for a brief stint, Juliet at the Rodeo.
 She played violin, fiddle, and acoustic guitar as well as singing lead vocals in a mixture of alt.country/Americana music.
-They produced a CD, Alt.
+They produced a CD titled, Alt.
 40W.

 Bob Newscaster Bio